kamahen/line-break/line-breaking-text-formatting.md

 ## 4. THE LINE BREAKER

 We begin this section by first proving a simple but important property of the line-by-line algorithm.
-Let F[I], 1&le;I&le;M be the indices for optimal starting words in a paragraph.
-Then, P[I]&le;S[I], 1&le;I&le;M. (Recall that S[I] are determined by algorithm line-by-line.)
+Let P[I], 1&le;I&le;M be the indices for optimal starting words in a paragraph.
+Then, P[I]&le;S[I], 1&le;I&le;M. (Recall that S[I] are determined by algorithm LINE-BY-LINE.)
 This property is easily shown by contradiction as follows.
 Let J be the smallest index for which P[J] &gt;
 S[J].
 Clearly, P[1]=S[1]=1.
 It is also trivial that P[2]&le;S[2].
 This, J&gt;2.
 Now, words P[J-1],...,(P[J]-1) must fit on